Skip to main content

 3. Repeat: 2 to 3 rounds

-At East Texas Hot Tub Co., we are seeing more and more customers pair a hot tub or sauna with a Vigor cold plunge to create their own at-home contrast therapy setup.
-It is the same protocol used by professional athletic teams, elite recovery centers, and high-end wellness spas — available in your own backyard for a fraction of the cost.
+At East Texas Hot Tub Co., we are seeing more and more customers pair a hot tub or sauna with a Vigor cold plunge to build their own at-home contrast therapy setup.
+It is the same basic protocol used at professional athletic facilities and recovery centers, but available in your own backyard for a fraction of the cost of a membership.

 How to Get Started: Practical Tips

-If you are new to cold water immersion, here are practical tips from our experience and from the research:
+If you are new to cold water immersion, here is what we tell our customers who are just starting out.

 Start Gradually

 You do not need to jump into 40-degree water on day one.
 Start with cool showers (60 to 70 degrees) for 30 seconds at the end of your normal shower.
 Over weeks, gradually decrease the temperature and increase the duration.
-Your cold tolerance will improve faster than you expect.
+Your tolerance improves faster than you expect.

 Focus on Your Breathing

 The initial shock of cold water triggers a gasp reflex and rapid breathing.
-This is normal.
-Focus on slowing your breathing — long exhales through the mouth.
-This activates your parasympathetic nervous system and helps you find calm within the discomfort.
+That is normal.
+Focus on slowing your breathing: take long exhales through the mouth.
 It typically takes 30 to 60 seconds for the initial shock to pass, and then the experience becomes much more manageable.

 Use a Dedicated Cold Plunge

-While cold showers provide some benefit, a dedicated cold plunge offers full-body immersion at a consistent, controlled temperature — which the research shows is significantly more effective.
+While cold showers work in a pinch, a dedicated cold plunge offers full-body immersion at a consistent, controlled temperature, which most people find is a completely different experience.
 A quality cold plunge like the Vigor maintains your target temperature automatically, so it is ready whenever you are.
 No ice, no prep, no guesswork.

 Time It Right

 For an energy and focus boost, cold plunge in the morning.
-The dopamine and norepinephrine effects will carry you through hours of productive work.
-For recovery after exercise, plunge immediately after your workout.
-Avoid cold plunge right before bed — the stimulating neurochemical effects can interfere with sleep (use your hot tub for that).
+For recovery after exercise, plunge right after your workout.
+Most people avoid cold plunging right before bed.
+The alertness it brings can make it harder to wind down (use your hot tub for that instead).

 Track Your Progress

-Most people notice the mental effects — improved mood, sharper focus, greater sense of calm — within the first week of regular practice.
-Physical effects like improved recovery and reduced soreness may take two to four weeks of consistent use to become noticeable.
+Most people notice the mental effects (improved mood, sharper focus, a greater sense of calm) within the first week of regular practice.
+Physical effects like easier recovery and less soreness usually take a bit longer, closer to two to four weeks of consistent use.

 Who Should Be Cautious

-Cold water immersion is safe for most healthy adults, but you should consult your physician before starting if you:
+Cold water immersion is fine for most healthy adults, but talk to your doctor first if you:

 • Have cardiovascular conditions or a history of heart disease